How to Pay Off Credit Card Debt

 A couple reviews their debt reduction strategy

-Once you’ve paid off a card, cut it up and cancel the account.
-Most people only need one or two credit cards.
+When it comes to credit card debt, once you’ve paid off a card, cut it up and close the credit card account.
+Trust us: Most people only need one or two credit cards.

 A piggy bank sits atop a pile of coins